-Whether you live in the East Bay, or just want to cross the bridge for a different look at the area, shopping for Oakland wedding venues is a smart move.
-The eighth largest city in California with nearly half a million residents, Oakland (and its East Bay neighbors of Berkeley, Alameda and Richmond) is a hub all its own with a unique vibe that’s known for being queer-friendly, sups progressive and ultra laidback.
-East Bay wedding venues are a diverse mix of forest-y outdoor hotspots, unique spaces and affordable spots for the perfect Oakland wedding.
+Whether you live in the East Bay or just want to cross the bridge for a different look at the area, shopping for Oakland wedding venues is a smart move.
+As the eighth-largest city in California, Oakland (and its neighbors including Berkeley, Alameda, and Richmond) is a hub all its own.
+With nearly half a million residents, the city is known for its eclectic vibe, queer-friendly outlook, and laid-back atmosphere.
+East Bay wedding venues are a diverse mix of rustic outdoor spots (think forest backdrops!), non-traditional event spaces and affordable Bay Area wedding venues that are perfect for hosting a fabulous Oakland wedding.

 Oakland Museum of California